choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood05-USGS-precip-subset-graduate-in-python.md

 ---
 layout: single
-title: "Subset & aggregate time series precipitation data in R using mutate(), group_by() and summarise()"
+title: "Subset & aggregate time series precipitation data in Python using ..."
 excerpt: "This lesson introduces the mutate() and group_by() dplyr functions - which allow you to aggregate or summarize time series data by a particular field - in this case we will aggregate data by day to get daily precipitation totals for Boulder during the 2013 floods."
 authors: ['Leah Wasser']
-modified: 2017-06-13
+modified: 2017-06-14
 category: [course-materials]
 class-lesson: ['time-series-python']
 course: 'earth-analytics-python'